Podcastori

 2 | Prototyping

-The platform was initially designed to create a compelling user experience for podcast listeners.
-While working on the minimum viable product (MVP), I came up with a company name and was inspired to define its brand identity.
-In parallel, I created a design system with several UI components following the atomic design approach.
-These components were used to create an interactive prototype to iteratively validate how the product should be designed to meet user needs.
+The platform was initially designed with a strong focus on creating a compelling experience for podcast listeners.
+While working on the minimum viable product (MVP), I defined the company name and began shaping its brand identity.
+In parallel, I developed a design system using the atomic design approach, creating a set of reusable UI components.
+These components were then used to build an interactive prototype, allowing for iterative validation of the product’s design and its alignment with user needs.

 Illustration of the design process